ibm-cloud-docs/appid/identity-providers.md

 ## Configuring Facebook
 {: #facebook}

-You can configure the {{site.data.keyword.appid_short}} service to use Facebook as an identity provider.
+You can configure the {{site.data.keyword.appid_short_notm}} service to use Facebook as an identity provider.
 {: shortdesc}

 ### Getting an app ID and secret from Facebook